MaxineXiong/ACME-Dispatcher-Performer-Invoice-Check-Bot-RPA/README.md

 - One for the **Dispatcher** (add to queue).
 - Another one for the **Performer** (consume queue).
-- Make sure you use a connection to an UiPath Orchestrator for testing.
+- Make sure you use a connection to the [**UiPath Orchestrator**](https://docs.uipath.com/orchestrator/standalone/2023.10/user-guide/about-queues-and-transactions) for testing.

 Here are the steps performed by the **Robot** in the **Dispatcher**: